open-edge-insights/eii-azure-bridge/README.md

 After setting up your development system, build and push the EIS containers to your Azure Contianer Registry instance.

-To do this go to the `../build/` directory in the EIS source code, and execute the following commands:
+To do this go to the `../build/` directory in the EIS source code, modify the `DOCKER_REGISTRY` variable in the `../build/.env` file to point to your Azure Container Registry.

+Next, execute the following commands:

 ```sh
 $ python3 eis_builder.py